zach-c-d/pi_pico_workshop/notes/workshop_planning_notes.md

 ### What is a Microcontroller?

 - a cheap computer that only runs one program, and starts it automatically when it turns on
+- quick video with animation of what writing to a register looks like: https://youtu.be/3FLxA-Owgpw?t=89

 #### Why use a microcontroller